Addiction to drugs and alcohol is a chronic condition that can include relapse after periods of sobriety and even long-term recovery.

 Taking steps to recover, whether through clinical treatment, peer support, or other approaches, is essential.
 Overcoming setbacks and working towards your goals will allow you to strengthen your resiliency.
 A support system is available to help you gain clarity of mind and return to sobriety.
 Reach out for help to continue your road to recovery.

-Valley Hope provides a full continuum of substance abuse care, including online addiction treatment through 19 programs across seven states, including Arizona, Colorado, Kansas, Missouri, Nebraska, Oklahoma, and Texas.
+Valley Hope provides a full continuum of substance abuse care, including online addiction treatment through 14 programs across six states, including Colorado, Kansas, Missouri, Nebraska, Oklahoma, and Texas.
 Our programs provide compassionate, evidenced-based therapies, medical detox services, residential treatment, outpatient treatment, and virtual treatment programs.

 For immediate help 24/7, call our Local Admissions Team at (800) 544-5101.